Dump00/Flowable_Integration/README.md

 5. Create two custom end-points
    - One for starting process instances of our previously created BPMN 2.0 process definition
    - one for getting the active user tasks.
+6. Create REST end-point
+   - Both the @Service and the @RestController will be found by the automatic component scan for a Spring Boot application.
+Run the application class again.
+We can now interact with the REST API, for example, by using cURL or Postman.
+   -